majilan37/majilan37/README.md

-- 👋 Hi, I’m mohamed majilan & I'full stack Developer (Typescript, React, GraphQl, Node, MongoDB)
+- 👋 Hi, I’m mohamed majilan & I'full stack Developer (Typescript, React, Graph QL, Node, MongoDB)
 - 👀 I’m interested in Web development
 - 💞️ Contact me to see what i can do for you
 - 📫 How to reach me => email : mohamedmajilan@gmail.com